History of Hanover (region): Kingdom of Hanover 1814–1866

 In 1813, George III was restored to his Hanoverian territories, and in October 1814 they were erected into the independent Kingdom of Hanover at the Congress of Vienna.
 The Congress of Vienna instituted a territorial exchange between Hanover and Prussia, in which Hanover increased its area substantially, gaining the Bishopric of Hildesheim, East Frisia, the Lower County of Lingen and the northern part of the Bishopric of Münster.
-It lost those parts of the Duchy of Lauenburg to the right of the Elbe, and several small exclaves in the east.
+It lost the parts of the Duchy of Lauenburg to the right of the Elbe and several small exclaves in the east.

-The personal union with the United Kingdom ended in 1837 on the accession of Queen Victoria because the succession laws in Hanover prevented a female from inheriting the throne if there was a male descendent.
+The personal union with the United Kingdom ended in 1837 on the accession of Queen Victoria because the semi-Salic succession laws in Hanover prevented a female from inheriting the throne if there was a male descendant.

 In the Austro-Prussian War of 1866, Hanover was annexed by Prussia and became the Province of Hanover.

 Province of Hanover 1866–1946

 The Province of Hanover (Provinz Hannover) was a province of the Kingdom of Prussia and the Free State of Prussia from 1868 to 1946.

 In 1946, the British military administration made the Province of Hanover the main part of the land of Lower Saxony, along with the states of Oldenburg, Brunswick, and Schaumburg-Lippe, with the city of Hanover as the capital of the new state.